 St. Patrick’s Day is right around the corner – how are you celebrating?
 If your plan is to get into the spirit with one of the earliest distilled drinks in Europe, this blog post is for you.
-Here we’re sharing our Spirits Team’s top picks.
+Here we’re sharing our Spirits Team’s Irish whiskey picks for St. Patrick’s Day.
 The list is composed of different varieties of Irish whiskey – a single pot still, two single malts (including the only Irish peated single malt whiskey), and two blended Irish whiskeys.
-These five Irish whiskeys are at various price points which is great if you’re a newbie or well practiced looking for something new to try.
+These five fine Irish whiskeys are at various price points which is great if you’re a newbie or well practiced looking for something new to try.

 Knappogue Castle 12 Year Old Bourbon Cask Matured Single Malt Irish Whiskey